 One thing I made twice this week was an orange blossom olive oil cake.
 The first one was okay, the second one better, but I'm still not sure if I did everything correctly.
 It didn't taste quite like I was expecting.
 The texture was a little bit like angel food cake, somewhat spongey, but I was expecting something very moist.
 I expected the texture to be quite moist because of the olive oil but it really wasn't particularly moist.
 It was from Deborah Madison's Vegetarian Cooking for Everyone.
 It's made sort of like a chiffon cake, where you beat the egg whites to soft peaks, then add the sugar and beat to firm peaks.
 I may have over beat it or over mixed it.
 In any case, the flavor was great--nice and delicate.
 I'd like to try this combination again but maybe with another recipe just to compare.
 It looked very pretty though!

 I made a gluten free chocolate cake as well for a bake sale at Lois's school.
-This one is from La Tartine Gourmande
+This one is from La Tartine Gourmande.

 And I made raspberry lemon teacakes.
 Also from La Tartine Gourmande.
 I make these almost weekly and I know I've posted photos of them before.
 The recipe is blackberry lemongrass, but I vary it sometimes based on what I have that I think might work.
 They are so good!